 Cusco is the main travel destination for most tourists in Peru, not only for housing one of the wonders of the world but also for the many things to do there, including cultural experiences, adventure sports, and natural wonders.

-However, it can be hard to decide what to do among the sea of attractions in the ancient capital of the Incas, so we have gathered some of the non-touristy things to do in Cusco yet unique and impressive that you should include in your itinerary.
+However, it can be hard to decide what to do among the sea of attractions in the ancient capital of the Incas, so we have gathered some of the non-touristy things to do in Cusco, yet unique and impressive, that you should include in your itinerary.

-Cusco is not all about Machu Picchu, the Inca culture left a prevailing legacy in our lands that will continue on for generations.
-Besides our pre-Columbian heritage, there are several natural wonders that you should know about and some of them are pretty close to the former capital.
+Besides our pre-Columbian heritage, there are several natural wonders that you should know about, and some of them are pretty close to the former capital.

-When it comes to the city, comprises several archeological sites yet unknown to many, even locals.
-You could also take some routes to the surrounding mountains and forests, which are located only minutes away from the city.
 So, to help you plan a great adventure through the “Cusqueñan region”, here you’ll find some of the most authentic things to do there!

 Hike the White Christ Statue

-While strolling around the Historic Center of Cusco, you’ll notice an enormous white figure at the top of a hill, especially from Plaza de Armas.
-This religious monument is located at the top of the Pukamuqu hill and represents the figure of Jesus Christ.
+While strolling around the Cusco Historic Center, you’ll notice an enormous white figure at the top of a hill, especially from Plaza de Armas.

-This 9-meter statue overlooks the entire city of Cusco and was built in 1945, a gift from the Palestinian Arab community that lived in Cusco during that time.
-The monument is made of granite covered with marble and plaster and shows Jesus Christ with his arms wide open, just like Christ the Redeemer in Brazil.
+Artisans made the monument of granite covered with marble and plaster, depicting Jesus Christ with his arms wide open, like Christ the Redeemer in Brazil.

-The monument serves as a viewpoint of the entire city and is situated next to the Sacsayhuaman Ceremonial Fortress.
 It only takes about 30 minutes to get there from the San Blas Neighborhood, which is located in the very heart of Cusco’s old town.

 You can either take a taxi to it, walk to the top of the mountain, or visit it after exploring the Sacsayhuaman Archeological Site.
 This is definitely one of the perfect ways to improve your acclimatization in Cusco.